Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

 The warning, an unusual public rebuke of Turkey’s government by Putin, underscored the spreading sense of dismay about the Turkish campaign into Syria.

-Cross-border firefights, a rising death toll and a growing exodus people from their homes over the past few days have reinforced worries that the operation might easily spiral out of control.
+Cross-border firefights, a rising death toll and a growing exodus of people from their homes over the past few days have reinforced worries that the operation might easily spiral out of control.

 The Trump administration has been concerned that U.S. troops still stationed in Syria could get caught in the crossfire.
-On Friday evening, an explosion occurred near a U.S. military position outside Kobane, a Syrian border town, where U.S. troops remain, said a U.S. official, who spoke on the condition of anonymity due to the sensitivity of the issue.
+On Friday evening, an explosion occurred near a U.S. military position outside a Syrian border town where U.S. troops remain, U.S. officials said.

-It was not immediately clear what the source of the explosion was, but no U.S. troops were injured or killed, the official said.
-U.S. military officials were investigating whether indirect fire, such as artillery or rockets, was the cause and who may have fired on the U.S. position if so.
+Navy Capt.
+Brook Dewalt, a Pentagon spokesman, said the U.S. troops came under artillery fire from a Turkish position near Kobane while they were “a few hundred meters” from the area they had intended to patrol with the Turks before Ankara shifted gears to launch a unilateral operation.

-“We don’t know from where it came,” the official said, adding that U.S. troops were in position at a small military outpost when the explosion happened.
+“The explosion occurred within a few hundred meters of a location outside the Security Mechanism zone and in an area known by the Turks to have U.S. forces present,” Dewalt said.
+“All U.S. troops are accounted for with no injuries.”

-A few hours earlier, the Pentagon’s top general, Army Gen. Mark Milley, said that Turkish forces know where American troops are in Syria “down to the grid” on a map.
+A few hours earlier, the Pentagon’s top general, Army Gen. Mark Milley, said Turkish forces know where American troops are in Syria “down to the grid” on a map.
 He said U.S. troops retain the right to defend themselves as needed.
-He said that some U.S. forces in the region had been “repositioned” for force protection as Kurdish fighters, who were providing security for U.S. installations, had headed north toward Turkey.
+He said that some U.S. forces in the region had been “repositioned” for force protection as Kurdish fighters, who were providing security for U.S. installations, headed north toward Turkey.

 Turkey’s Defense Ministry said in a statement that its troops had not fired on the U.S. soldiers.
-A Turkish border post south of the Turkish town of Suruc had come under attack Friday from hills approximately a kilometer southwest of a U.S. observation post and Turkish troops had fired back “in self-defense,” the statement said.
+A Turkish border post south of the Turkish town of Suruc had come under attack Friday from hills about a kilometer southwest of a U.S. observation post, and Turkish troops had fired back “in self-defense,” the statement said.

-“All precautions were taken prior to opening fire in order to prevent any harm to the U.S. base.”
+“All precautions were taken prior to opening fire in order to prevent any harm to the U.S. base,” the statement said.

 The Turks acknowledged they had stopped firing after “receiving information” from the United States.
 One U.S. estimate found that a shell landed within a few hundred yards of American troops.

 More than two dozen civilians have been killed on both sides of the border, including at least 12 people in Syria and 17 in Turkey, officials said.
 About 100,000 people have fled the Turkish advance in northern Syria, the United Nations said on Friday.
-A staff member of a nongovernmental organization working with Save the Children in the area said families were leaving the border areas, where fighting is concentrated, and other larger Syrian towns as a precautionary measure.
+A staff member of a nongovernmental organization working with Save the Children in the area said families were leaving the border areas, where fighting is concentrated, and other, larger Syrian towns as a precautionary measure.

 Turkish border towns battered by mortar fire from Syria have also been emptied.